-Cholesteatoma: A skin cyst that occurs behind the eardrum, which can, overtime, increase in size and destroy the tympanic membrane and the bones of the middle ear and spread throughout the mastoid bone and nearby structures.
+Cholesteatoma: A skin cyst that occurs behind the eardrum that increases in size, perforates the tympanic membrane and erodes middle ear hearing bones called ossicles.
+It can spread throughout the mastoid bone and related structures.

 Eardrum Perforation: Opening in the tympanic membrane typically from infection, inflammation, or trauma.